medelman17/tn-justice-bus/memory-bank/activeContext.md

 - Next.js 15's routing features (especially Error Handling, Loading States, and Intercepting Routes) align well with our offline-first requirements and could enhance the user experience in low-connectivity environments.
 - Next.js 15 changes page component props from synchronous to Promise-based, which would require updating all existing page components during migration.

-_This document reflects the project state after bootstrapping the Next.js application and researching Next.js 15 routing features._
+_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, and researching Next.js 15 routing features._